-Jeff Gordon came to First Baptist Church in 2006, having served previously as senior pastor of the First Baptist Church of Murphysboro, Illinois.
+Jeff Gordon came to First Baptist Church in 2006, having served previously as An Associate Pastor in Martinez, California, then as senior pastor of the First Baptist Church of Murphysboro, Illinois.

 Jeff graduated from the University of California at Davis with a major in Plant Science, then received the Master of Divinity Degree from Golden Gate Baptist Theological Seminary in 1988.
 In addition, he received specialized training in church business administration through the National Association of Church Business Administration in 1997.

+Jeff serves on the Board of the Koinonia Camp and Conference Center in Geneva, Ohio, and the Minister’s Council of the Cleveland Baptist Association.
 Jeff and his wife Tammy have two adult children.
 In his spare time, Jeff enjoys renovating his Cleveland Heights home, riding his motorcycle and playing bass guitar.

 Betty Meyers has served as the Associate Director of Music since 2006.

 A graduate of Ashland and Indiana Universities, Betty is a retired teacher/librarian, and has served for many years as an accompanist for The Cleveland Orchestra Chorus.
 She has appeared as one of the soloists in Bach’s Triple Piano Concerto with members of the Cleveland Orchestra and has performed as organist with the orchestra in Severance Hall and on tour, including the Musikverein in Vienna.
 Betty is a member of the Executive Board of the Cleveland Chapter of the American Guild of Organists.
 In addition, she is very active as a chamber music performer.
 For two summers, Betty participated in the Festival Internancional de Musica Clasica and the Musica Coral in Managua, Nicaragua.